The Word Problem for One-relation Monoids: A Survey: Early results ( 1914 -- 1960 )

 The other papers by Zhang on the topic do, however, contain some new results for special monoids, including the one-relation case.
 To this end we only expand on the \textit{conjugacy problem}.
-There are a number of ways to define this problem for special monoids, and Zhang \cite{Zhang1992a} proved that several natural such definitions coincide.
-Furthermore, using string rewriting techniques, he reduces the conjugacy problem to the same problem for the group of units.
-In particular, this shows that the conjugacy problem is decidable in $\pres{Mon}{A}{w^n=1}$, when $n >1$, as the conjugacy problem is decidable for one-relator groups with torsion by the B. B. Newman Spelling Theorem \cite{Newman1968} (cf. also \cite{NybergBrodda2021a}).
+There are a number of generally inequivalent ways to define this problem for special monoids; Zhang \cite{Zhang1992a} proved that several natural such definitions coincide in the special case.
+The one we shall adopt here is the following: decide for two given words $u, v \in A^\ast$ whether $ux = xv$ holds for some $x \in A^\ast$.
+Using rewriting techniques, Zhang reduces the conjugacy problem to the same problem for the group of units.
+In particular, this shows that the conjugacy problem is decidable in $\pres{Mon}{A}{w^n=1}$, when $n >1$, as the conjugacy problem is decidable for one-relator groups with torsion by applying the B. B. Newman Spelling Theorem \cite{Newman1968} (cf. also \cite{NybergBrodda2021a}).

+We mention briefly that special monoids have recently been investigated by the author from the point of view of their geometry and formal language theory, cf. \cite{NybergBrodda2020a, NybergBrodda2020b}.